 When it comes to first aid in the home, be prepared with a well-stocked medicine cabinet.
-If you need to treat an illness or injury, you will have all the basics on hand to help yourself or others.
+If you need to treat an illness or injury, you will have all the common medications and first aid supplies on hand to help yourself or others.

 Remember: Always follow dosage instructions as indicated on medication packaging.

-Medications and first aid supplies to have on hand at all times
+10 common medicines and first aid supplies to have at home

 The following medicine cabinet supplies can treat a range of illnesses and minor injuries, from allergies and stomach aches to cut, bruises, aches and pains.

-Tape a list of important phone numbers (doctors, Poison Control), medication instructions and allergy alerts inside the cabinet door.
+Tape a list of emergency phone numbers (doctors, Poison Control), medication instructions and allergy remedies inside the cabinet door.

 2. Acetaminophen and an NSAID